Rexios80/hds_overlay/README.md

 If you want a heart beat sound, put a sound file with a base name of `beatSound` in the same folder as the overlay executable.
 Sounds will only work in OBS since browsers block auto playing sounds.

-If you need to change either of the ports or want to change the images the application uses, you will need to create a config file.
+If you need to change either of the ports you will need to create a config file.
 Create a file named `config.json` in the same folder as the application:
 ```
 {
     "httpPort": 8080,